Spring: make the most of the season

 Spring is all about enjoying the abundance of delicious and super-nutritious seasonal produce that’s available at this time of year.
-Eating seasonally doesn’t just mean you’re getting the freshest, most nutrient-dense fruits and vegies available; buying seasonal, local produce also supports our local growers – Australian growers have worked tirelessly though winter to provide an array of fresh, healthy and tasty produce for shoppers this spring.
+Eating seasonally doesn’t just mean you’re getting the freshest, most nutrient-dense fruits and vegies available; buying seasonal, local produce also supports our local growers.
+Australian growers have worked tirelessly through winter to provide an array of fresh, healthy and tasty produce for shoppers this spring.

-Buying in-season produce also saves you money because there’s no need for expensive import and shipping costs – while some fruits and vegetables might be available in supermarkets all year round, they’re not in season all year round, which means that supermarkets have to buy produce from overseas.
+Buying in-season produce also saves you money because there’s no need for expensive import and shipping costs.
+While some fruits and vegetables might be available in supermarkets all year round, they’re not in season all year round.
+This means that supermarkets have to buy produce from overseas.

-Buying local and seasonal foods also creates the opportunity for crop rotation on Australian farms – a process which helps restore nutrients back into the soil for future harvests.
+Buying local and seasonal foods also creates the opportunity for crop rotation on Australian farms.
+This is a process that helps restore nutrients back into the soil for future harvests.

 eat more AUSVEG

 eat more AUSVEG is an initiative of AUSVEG, the peak industry body representing Australian vegetable and potato growers.
-The initiative will be sharing practical and valuable information about how to make the most of your vegetables on Instagram, and will be using the platform to showcase the hardworking growers that grow a wide range of vegetables.
+The initiative will be sharing practical and valuable information about how to make the most of your vegetables on Instagram.
+It will also be using the platform to showcase the hardworking growers that grow a wide range of vegies.

-“Providing this information during the pandemic is even more pertinent, as the benefits to health and wellbeing of a vegetable-rich diet are crucial to keeping the country healthy and happy,” says AUSVEG National Manager – Communications Shaun Lindhe.
+“Providing this information during the pandemic is even more pertinent,” says AUSVEG National Manager of Communications, Shaun Lindhe.
+“The benefits to health and wellbeing of a vegetable-rich diet are crucial to keeping the country healthy and happy.

-“We will be using social media to provide practical tips about how to easily make the most of your vegetables, which will hopefully lead to people wanting to buy more vegetables.”
+“We’ll be using social media to provide practical tips about how to easily make the most of your vegetables.
+As a result, it will hopefully lead to people wanting to buy more vegies.”